akinyanju/Sequencing-Dashboard/Readme.md

 b. dir_InputFile <- file.path("/Fake/Path/ShinyAppCodes/SampleData")
 4. Open Library/libraries.R and update:
 a. base_path <- file.path("/Fake/Path/ShinyAppCodes")
+b. in production, make sure base_path <-"/srv/shiny-server/" is uncommented and the path in your local macbook is commented out
 5. Manually open ~/ShinyAppCodes/.usersProfile.json and add your email under the Admin group or any other appropriate group to gain dashboard access.
 5. Adjust for Local Development (Optional)
 If your MacBook or local machine cannot send one-time passcodes (due to mailx issues):